shrodercoder/final-project/README.md

 # final project
 # this is a project in java
-# this is a colaberation with the AP CSa class
+# this is the AP CSa class group project
+#